How to Fix LG Microwave Door Latch: Step-by-Step Repair Guide

 Image of Hands attaching a replacement microwave door by screwing in the hinges.

-so to swap out that bum latch, first you gotta take the old one off, feel me?
+so to swap out that bum latch, first you gotta take the old one off.
 Just unscrew that sucker from the door frame, shouldn’t be too tough.
 Then slap that new latch in there and screw it down tight as hell.

 But listen up – make sure you got it lined up properly before you crank down on the screws.
 Can’t have that door latch all crooked and junk, nah mean?
 Do it right and that baby’ll be good as new.